wizz13150/aiyabot/README.md

   - also can set maximum steps limit and max batch count limit
   - refresh (update AIYA's options with any changes from Web UI)
 - /identify command - create a caption for your image.
 - /generate command - generate a prompt from text.
+(Random mode available)
 - /meta command - get metadata from an image.
 - /queue command - shows the size of each queue and the 5 next items in queues.
 - /leaderboard command - display a user leaderboard.